Garforth Arts Festival: Festivals

 ’10 2010 saw 16 events take place over 13 days.
 The festival expanded on the African exchange project through its procession, with a song written by Mzuvele High School.
-The festival featured acts including: the Mighty Zulu Nation, slam poet Rommi Smith, Art Forms Music Xtra Programme, the Croshaw Family and Serious Sam Barrett, comedian John Hegley and the Alasdair Roberts Band.
+The festival featured acts including: The Mighty Zulu Nation, slam poet Rommi Smith, Art Forms Music Xtra, The Croshaw Family and Serious Sam Barrett, comedian John Hegley and Alasdair Roberts.
 The Playground Party included a dance project and performance involving over 200 students working with the Phoenix Dance Theatre.
-The ELFM stage played host to local acts such as Maggie 8 and Gary Stewart.
+The ELFM stage played host to local acts such as Gary Stewart.
 The main stage saw performances from Oompah Brass; London Community Gospel Choir; Get Cape.
 Wear Cape.
 Fly and the 2010 festival headliner Seth Lakeman.

 ’11 The 2011 festival featured 15 events across the 13 days, including many educational projects.
-Highlights of the two weeks included: A 'Street Dance Spectacular', involving over 200 students; jazz vocalist Nicki Allan; Comedy Cabaret Heaven; 'Justice For All', an event working with young actors led by Red Ladder Theatre Company; 'Stories from the Street'; and blues band Mojo 57.
+Highlights of the two weeks included: 'Street Dance Spectacular', involving over 200 students; jazz vocalist Nicki Allan; Cabaret Heaven; 'Justice For All', an event working with young actors led by Red Ladder Theatre Company; 'Stories from the Street'; and blues band Mojo 57.
 The Playground Party hosted two educational projects including over 300 students working with Urban Strawberry Lunch and performing original compositions, and a dance project in conjunction with Phoenix Dance Theatre.
 The procession featured a collaborated song written by the Mzuvele High School and the Garforth Jazz Rock Band and involved over 400 children.
-ELFM's stage provided performances from acts such as Bramley Primary School Choir, Liz Reynolds and Tigers That Talked.
+ELFM's stage provided performances from acts such as Bramley Primary School Choir to Tigers That Talked.
 The main stage saw Salsa Celtica and South African musician Hugh Masekela support the headliner, singer songwriter Billy Bragg.

 ’12 The festival in 2012 featured 13 days of events, expanding in diversity through its educational projects.
 Highlights included: Chocolate Story; Camerata Vocal Musica Aurea; a tribute to Paul Simon's Graceland album, with Leeds musician Gary Stewart; Hannah James and Sam Sweeney and Rock 'n' Roll band Louis Louis Louis.
 The festival also featured an Urban Arts Project, with children learning skills in the arts of Skateboarding and Beat boxing culminating at The Works Skatepark.
 The Playground Party saw the opening of an indoor arena hosting performances from children working with Phoenix Dance Theatre and Mugenkyo Taiko Drummers.
 The Playground Party also featured a performance from the Mzuvele High School Choir, travelling from Durban for their first performance in the UK.
-The main stage saw Shlomo and The Lip Factory and Nitin Sawhney support headliners, The Saw Doctors.
+The main stage saw Shlomo & The Lip Factory and Nitin Sawhney support headliners, The Saw Doctors.